tbrassel/tbrassel.github.io/_posts/2022-03-21-Comparing-Bioinformatics-Databases.md

 ---
 layout: post
-title: Comparing Two Bioinformatics Databases
+title: Comparing Bioinformatics Databases as Applied to a Gene of Interest
-subtitle: What is the genetic origin of large therapeutic dosage range of the anticoagulant drug Warfarin?
+subtitle: How is the VKORC1 gene responsible for the large therapeutic dosage range of the anticoagulant drug Warfarin?
 ---

 ## **VKORC1 Overview**